-After you’ve spent your precious time creating a lovely arrangement of flowers, the last thing you want is for them to wilt and die before they can get truly admired.
+After you’ve spent your precious time creating a lovely bouquet or an arrangement of flowers, the last thing you want is for them to wilt and die before they can get truly admired.

 If you want to get the most out of your arrangement, you can follow these simple tips to ensure you’re flowers live as long as possible.

 Always clean your vase or container thoroughly with soap and water.
 Using a dirty container is a sure way to have your flowers wilt and die faster.
 Dirty water contains harmful bacteria that can build up in the water and damage your flowers.

 When you’re putting your arrangement into its container, make sure none of the leaves are submerged in the water.
 Leaves that are submerged will rot and create more bacteria, that will poison the rest of the flowers.

 Routine Water Changes